 Bell peppers need 70-80 days (after transplanting) to reach a mature green stage and an additional 2-3 weeks to turn red.
 This time period is not absolute and can change depending on the variety.

-When you pick bell peppers prematurely, they do not get all the natural sugars that pepper would normally get from the ripening process.
+When you pick bell peppers prematurely, they do not get all the natural sugars that peppers would normally get from the ripening process.
 This is why a green bell pepper has a more bitter taste than Red, Orange, or Yellow Bell Peppers.

-Here is a detailed guide on how to grow Bell Peppers at home.
+A detailed guide on how to grow Bell Peppers at home.

 Can Green Bell Peppers Turn Red After Picking?

 Ideally, you should leave the bell peppers on the plant till they turn red.
-But if you already picked the pepper in green condition leave them on a sunny windowsill in a warm room (65 F to 70 F) for a few days.
+But if you already picked the pepper in green condition, leave them on a sunny windowsill in a warm room (65°F to 70°F) for a few days.

 In sunlight, they will change their colors and will eventually turn red.
-Storing them at 55 F or below slows down the ripening process to three or four weeks.
+Storing them at 55°F or below slows down the ripening process to three or four weeks.

 Once the bell peppers turn red, use them or store them in the refrigerator.

-Remember Not All Bell Pepper Will Turn Red:
+Not All Bell Peppers Will Turn Red

-Which Bell Pepper is The Best for Consumption:
+Which Bell Pepper is The Best for Consumption?

 Red bell peppers have the most nutrition, as they’ve been on the vine the longest.